stefaniegehrke/PubSemWebBiblissimaMSS/README.md

 Template and the dtd are adapted to these needs and will continue to evolve.

-The next steps are planning to include data from the following databases :
+The next steps will include data from the following databases :

 a/ Jonas, Pinakes, BnF Archives et Manuscrits, Mandragore, Initiale, Books within Books, Manuscripta Medica, Miroir des Classiques, RegeCart b/ Éditions électroniques des inventaires de Sanderus, Montfaucon et Mont Saint-Michel